 There’s no better role in motion picture history than to play a cameo as God.
 So when this film came out, there was no female rock and roll star bigger than Alanis Morissette, so it made perfect sense when this 1999 film directed by Kevin Smith was released that Alanis Morissette was cast as God.

 # 1 -DebbieHarry -Videodrome (role)

-Debbie Harry’s role in Videodrome was small opposite James Woods but it was so memorable.
-The scene in which she burns herself with a cigarette for pleasure is just one of the scenes that you memory will never be able to erase.
-And then again maybe it’s one you don’t want to forget.
+Debbie Harry’s role in Videodrome was small, opposite James Woods’s, but it was so memorable.
+The scene in which she burns herself with a cigarette for pleasure is just one of the scenes that your memory will never be able to erase.
+And then again, maybe it’s one you don’t want to forget.

 Updated November 8, 2023

 20 Best Musician Cameos And Small Roles In The Movies article published on Classic RockHistory.com© 2023

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain Creative Commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.
 Album Cover Photos are affiliate links and the property of Amazon and are stored on the Amazon server.
 Any theft of our content will be met with swift legal action against the infringing websites.